rd4D4MN/airline-tweet-sentiment-analysis/reflection.md

 This project successfully implemented a GloVe-based sentiment analysis system for airline tweets, achieving **74.38% weighted F1-score** using an SVM with RBF kernel.
 Through systematic experimentation and engineering best practices, I developed a robust CPU-friendly model that effectively handles the challenging task of three-class sentiment classification on imbalanced social media data.

+**📓 Primary Deliverable**: The complete analysis is presented in `main_analysis.ipynb`, a comprehensive Jupyter notebook that walks through the entire pipeline step-by-step, exactly meeting the assignment's deliverable requirements.

 ## What Worked Well

 ### 1. **Systematic Experimental Approach**